antpas14/webFetcher/README.md

 ```
 This will start the app on port 5000.
 You can then access the app by navigating to http://localhost:5000 in your web browser.

+Alternatively, is possible to use it locally by running `install_chromedriver.sh` which will download locally a chromedriver in the root project folder.
+Dependencies may be installed by running `pip install -r requirements.txt`
+It's not recommended as Chrome version installed on the system may not be compatible with the version used by the driver/

 ### Usage
 Once the app is running, you can enter the URL of the website you want to scrape in the url field in the request